FS2020-USER-TESTER/KAP140-MOD-PACKAGE/new-kap140/readme.md

 Unzip the downloaded release file and copy the directory new-kap140 to your Community folder.

+**OVERRIDE MOD FOR MILVIZ C210R WHEN USING PMS50 GTN750WTT PACKAGE**

+On the PMS50.com download site there is a extension package for the WTT version of GTN750 for use in the Milviz C210R.
+This package from PMS50 blocks loading of standard version of this mod.
+For this airplane specifically there is a new zip download in the releases labeled Version 1.0W.
+Unzip and copy the directory wtt-gtn750-cessna310-milviz-new-kap140 to your community folder when using this specific combination of WTT GTN750 and C210R.
+For all other configurations including the C210R with base GTN750 mod without WTT, copy the standard new-kap140 directory to community.

+Both new-kap140 mod directories may be present in community folder to allow switch between C210R and other airplanes without altering that folder.

+**ISSUES**

 You may report issues in the github issue list page.
 There is also a discussion thread here
 <https://forums.flightsimulator.com/t/new-kap140-autopilot-mod-fixes-problems-when-using-external-controls-or-keyboard/507313/19>